-Participants in the ISA and the Savings Scheme can direct The Share Centre as to how they wish to vote at the AGM by one of the following methods: (i) online at www.share.com; or (ii) by email to shareholder.rights@share.co.uk; or (iii) by telephoning 01296 41 46 80.
-Instructions must be received by The Share Centre no later than the close of business on 12 July 2018.
+Participants in the ISA and the Savings Scheme can direct The Share Centre as to how they wish to vote at the AGM by one of the following methods: (i) online at www.share.com; or (ii) by email to shareholder.rights@share.co.uk; or (iii) by telephoning +44 1296 414665.
+Instructions must be received by The Share Centre no later than the close of business on 22 July 2020.

 Please note that only Independent Shareholders are entitled to vote on the Waiver Resolution and that the vote on the Waiver Resolution will be by way of a poll.
-Accordingly, it is very important that the Form of Proxy is duly completed by Ordinary Shareholders and returned or submitted by one of the methods described above or, in the case of participants in the ISA or the Savings Scheme, that voting directions are given to The Share Centre by one of the methods described above.
+Accordingly, it is very important that a proxy form is duly completed by Ordinary Shareholders and returned or submitted by one of the methods described above or, in the case of participants in the ISA or the Savings Scheme, that voting directions are given to The Share Centre by one of the methods described above.